skx/templer/README.md

 Another key point is that the layouts allow for more than a single simple "content" block to be placed into them - you can add arbitrary numbers of optional side-menus, for example.

+Although this tool was written and used with the intent you'd write your site-content in HTML you can use Textile or Markdown if you prefer.

 Concepts